bravesoftdz/Lab/README.md

 # Lab
 Another Labirint game for DOS I've made ~mid 90s.
+Still runs under DOS-Box.

 Goal of the game is to explore as large space as possible.
 Gold is gathered to make explosions :)